Jefftree/Course-Notes/f15/econ101.md

 ### Kinked Demand Curve Model

 Each firm believes that if it raises its price, competitors will not follow.
-However if it raises its price, all of its competitors will follow
+However if it lowers its price, all of its competitors will follow

 There would be a discontinuity in the MR curve